AI Automation/Legal

 A small law firm should look for a voice AI provider that offers direct case management software integration.
 They also need a system that ensures full ownership of all call data and client transcripts.

-The scope of a build depends on the complexity of your call routing and the specific legal software you use.
-A firm using Clio with simple routing for two practice areas is a straightforward project.
-A firm with custom intake forms and an on-premise case manager requires a more involved integration.
+The scope of an AI voice assistant build depends on the complexity of your call routing and the specific legal software you use.
+For example, a firm using Clio with simple routing for two practice areas typically represents a more straightforward project.
+A firm with custom intake forms and an on-premise case manager would require a more involved integration effort.

 What Problem Does This Solve?